| Where is it ? Look at the Sky, its every where

 in the atmosphere which the radio waves can't pass

-No it's really complex having many layers which are
+layer?
+No it's really complex having many layers

 constantly changing, so you can never guarantee your Spy